 Your child avoids spending time with you

-Making the most of everyday opportunities to connect – such as chatting during the drive to school – can help you get over this hurdle.
+Making the most of everyday opportunities to connect – like chatting while you’re driving – can help you get over this hurdle.
 If your child is reluctant to spend scheduled time with you, you could try the following: